mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Host bus adaptor (HBA)

 A lot of NAS builds include a host bus adaptor (HBA).
-My motherboard had four SATA ports, so I figured I could start with four disks and upgrade

 I chose against an HBA.
 It seems like a pain in the butt.

-If I ever want one, I can use.
-I made sure to keep a PCI slot available for this potential upgrade.
+My motherboard had four SATA ports, so I figured I could start with four disks.
+When I need to add disks, I'll buy an HBA.
+I made sure to leave an available PCI slot for that purpose.

 ### SLOG disk